gedw99/goPocJsonSchemaForm/README.md

 This means that you can reflect off your underlying database ( or any store ) to, at runtime, have a Web GUI.

-So when your DB structure chnages, the GUI changes with it automatically.
+So when your DB structure changes, the GUI changes with it automatically.

+## CQRS

+Because the GUI is a direct representation of the Data, you may want to use this in a CQRS style Architetcure, where the Read and Write side have differnet data structures.
+Benthos is a good way to do this, as is NATS Jetstream.